GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 #### Database
 - A set of organized data.
-- Data is registered, read (displayed), updated, and deleted.
+- Data can be registered, read (displayed), updated, and deleted.
 - Example: In the case of a Chat application
 ![w:400px](images/2021-10-19-23-49-03.png)
 ![bg 35% right](images/2021-10-19-23-13-47.png)